Massachusetts Executive Office of Public Safety and Security: Board of Elevator Regulations

 A division of the state public safety department, The Board of Elevator Regulations, has eight members who are appointed to serve by the Governor of the Commonwealth of Massachusetts.
 The Board of Elevator Regulations regulates the construction, installation, alteration and operation of all elevators in Massachusetts.
 The term “elevator” includes moving stairways, dumbwaiters, moving walkways, material lifts, vertical reciprocating conveyors, and dumbwaiters with automatic transfer devices, wheelchair lifts, automatic people movers and other associated devices that are commonly included within the elevator industry.
 All elevator constructors, maintenance people, repairpeople, and operators must be licensed by the Board.

 Engineering

 The Engineering division is responsible for the inspection of boilers, pressure vessels, and other equipment or devices for conformance to safety laws, standards, rules and regulations.
-The inspectors of this division are also responsible for the safe operation of amusement rides, horse and carriage vehicles, and bungee jumping.
+The inspectors of this division are also responsible for the safe operation of amusement rides, horse-drawn carriages, and bungee jumping.
 In addition to ensuring compliance with safety laws, rules and regulations, it is the responsibility of the inspectors to examine people for the following licenses: Power plant engineers and firemen, oil burner technicians, refrigeration technicians, heavy equipment and hoisting operators, sprinkler fitters, pipe fitters, nuclear power plant operators.